ProsperNdebel/simple-fullstack-app/README.md

    python app.py
    ```

-   The backend will start on `http://localhost:5000`
+   The backend API server will start on `http://localhost:5000`

 ### Frontend Setup